There are 18 species of penguin and they are found in a variety of countries, all the way from Antarctica to the equator.

 How deep can penguins dive?

 Penguins can dive to depths of over 250m, although most dives will be within the top 10m of water.
-The deepest dive ever recorded is by a female emperor penguin who dived to 535m!
+The deepest dive ever recorded is by a female emperor penguin that dived to 535m below the surface!

 The fastest species of penguin is the gentoo penguin, which can swim at up to 22mph.